 - Safety should be a primary concern in developing new therapies, and should take into account non-kidney health problems associated with kidney disease.
 For example, type 2 diabetes patients with kidney failure are at higher risk of having a heart attack or other cardiovascular problem.
 This means the medical community would likely appreciate a kidney therapy that offered cardiovascular protection as well.

-- Angiotensin-converting enzyme inhibitors and angiotensin-II receptor antagonists do a better job of treating DN than loop diuretics such as Novo Nordisk’s Victoza (liraglutide) or Boehringer Ingelheim’s Jardiance (empagliflozin).
+- Angiotensin-converting enzyme inhibitors and angiotensin-II receptor antagonists, as well as Novo Nordisk’s Victoza (liraglutide) or Boehringer Ingelheim’s Jardiance (empagliflozin), do a better job of treating DN than loop diuretics.

 “The emerging therapies, assuming approval, will be launching into a highly generic market in which physicians report some satisfaction with their current treatment options,” Caitlin Koris, an analyst from DRG, said in a press release.
 “In order to succeed, the drugs will need to demonstrate strong nephroprotective effects in their Phase 3 trials – or demonstrate enhanced safety.
 The first emerging therapy to receive an FDA-approved indication in DN will represent the first disease-modifying therapy for patients with kidney disease.”